 One unique aspect of this northern Italian gem is its rich history of chocolate-making, which is celebrated during the holiday season at the annual Christmas market.

-In this blog post, I’ll take you on a guided tour through the enchanting Turin Christmas Market, showcasing the best of the city’s festive delights and mouthwatering treats, with information on start dates and opening times so you can plan your own visit.
+In this blog post, I’ll take you on a guided tour through the enchanting Turin Christmas Market, showcasing the best of the city’s festive delights and mouthwatering treats, with information on confirmed dates and opening times so you can plan your own visit.

 Immerse yourself in the magical atmosphere of Turin during Christmas, where the streets shimmer under the warm glow of twinkling lights that adorn historic buildings and charming piazzas.